petermarigold/filestapler/README.md

 I thought of this app every time that I had to match purchase orders from my retail clients with my own invoices.
 I would have to manually find them in different locations with non-corresponding names.
 I couldn’t rename them and I couldn’t move them.
 Once I’d imagined this piece of software as solving this problem, I realised that this could be useful for other simple things like matching job applicants and their photographs, music and song sheets, architectural plans and photographs and so on.

-This project was funded on Kickstarter but I was let down by the developers which is why I have begun the open source journey.
+This project was funded on Kickstarter but it was never realised in the way I imagined, which is why I have begun the open source journey.

 I am totally inexperienced with this world and appreciate any and all help you can give.